chrisdev/django-flatpages-filer/README.rst

-Once it is installed your content will be actually stored in a related  model ``flatpages_filer.models.Revisions`` usually in in a markup format such as markdown.
-This Revision model which also keeps track of all content changes making it easy to revert to an earlier vision.
+Once it is installed your content will be actually stored in a related  model ``flatpages_filer.models.Revisions`` usually in in a markup format.
+The Revision model which also keeps track of content changes making it easy to revert to an earlier versions.
-Our modified ``Admin ChangeForm``  ensures you can view the latest version of your content in the appropriate markup format and when you save a ``flatpage`` this markup content  will be rendered to to html via a  specified parser.
+The modified ``Admin ChangeForm``  ensures you can view the latest version of your content in the appropriate markup format and when you save a ``flatpage`` this markup content  will be rendered to to html via a  specified parser.

 Additionally, ``django-flatpages-filer``:

-- Comes with a default markdown parser which which supports the ``codehilite`` and ``extras`` extensions but you can specify your own list of extensions in your Django settings
+- Comes with a default ``Markdown`` parser.
+By default the ``codehilite`` and ``extra`` extensions are supported but you can specify your own list of extensions in your Django settings

 - You can easily write your own parser to support to support formats such as